igaloly/vue-preloaders/README.md

 ## Usage
 Options are optional.
 They are deepMerged with initialization options.
 ### Open
-If no options at all were set, loader will open on body element.
+If no options at all were set, the loader will open on the body element.
 Returns callback for closing the opened preloader.
 ```javascript
 this.$preloaders.open(/*{ options }*/)